 C. Benefits to the consumers

-- Transparent taxation scheme on goods and service purchased – The nation in present accumulates various indirect taxes on goods and services with various hidden charges and incomplete input tax credit accessible at progressing stage of value addition.
+- Transparent taxation scheme on goods and services purchased – The nation in present accumulates various indirect taxes on goods and services with various hidden charges and incomplete input tax credit accessible at progressing stage of value addition.
 After the GST applicable to the tax scheme, it would make one tax from starting of the manufacturer to the consumer which will ultimately make a transparent tax system.

 - Decreasing the overall Tax pressure on the consumer – The tax recovery will be strengthened by the implementation of the GST tax regime with the help of IT technology, the tax evasion will see a downfall and the overall quality and load of paying tax on an individual will become less.